 We need your help!
 Volunteers are needed to help with planting, monitoring, and maintaining our sites.
 Community workdays are fun and interesting ways to learn more about our streams while helping bring them to life.

-Our volunteer days are scheduled for the 1st and 3rd Saturday of the month, from October through April.
+Our volunteer days are typically scheduled for the 1st and 3rd Saturday of the month, from October through April.

 Here are the upcoming events for the season:

 - October 7, 2023

 - November 4, 2023